Crows Nest (Qld)

 An assessment of population growth drivers in Crows Nest reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on ABS population updates and AreaSearch validation, as of November 2025, the Crows Nest (Qld) statistical area (Lv2)'s estimated population is around 2,364.
-This reflects a growth of 152 people since the 2021 Census, which reported a population of 2,212.
-The increase was inferred from AreaSearch's estimate of 2,283 residents in June 2024 and 20 validated new addresses since the Census date.
-This results in a density ratio of 24 persons per square kilometer.
-Crows Nest (Qld) experienced a growth rate of 6.9% since the 2021 census, exceeding both the SA4 region's 5.2% and the SA3 area's growth rates.
+Based on analysis of ABS population updates for the broader area, as of February 2026, the estimated population of Crows Nest (Qld) is around 2,370.
+This reflects an increase of 158 people since the 2021 Census, which reported a population of 2,212.
+The change was inferred from AreaSearch's estimation of the resident population at 2,283 following examination of ABS's latest ERP data release in June 2024 and an additional 21 validated new addresses since the Census date.
+This level of population equates to a density ratio of 24 persons per square kilometer.
+Crows Nest's growth rate of 7.1% since the 2021 census exceeded both the SA4 region at 5.3% and the SA3 area, marking it as a growth leader in the region.
 Interstate migration contributed approximately 90.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in June 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
-Examining future population trends, a median increase is expected by 2041.
-Based on aggregated SA2-level projections, the Crows Nest (Qld) (SA2) is expected to increase by 199 persons, reflecting an overall growth of 8.5% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Examining future population trends, a population increase just below the median of national regional areas is expected.
+By 2041, the suburb's population is projected to increase by 212 persons, reflecting an increase of 8.3% in total over the 17 years.

 Frequently Asked Questions - Population